 It should be noted here that many of the books you’ll come across focus mainly on offering guidelines for success.
 This, of course, is a vital part of the process, but it means that authors generally cover much of the same ground.
 (After all, the basics of raising a bilingual child remain the same, no matter who’s describing them.)
 Still, it’s also true that every person writes from a different perspective, and emphasis, and every new point of view can deepen these ideas and offer further inspiration.

 Ultimately, the more you read on the subject, the more informed you’ll be, and the more informed you are, the more effectively you can navigate the years of your bilingual journey.

 In the grander scheme of things, books are a minor expense, really, so you have no good excuse not to read everything you can.
 (And let me add that no one is getting rich writing about bilingual children—it’s a labor of love for writers in the field—so purchasing a book not only benefits your own life, it benefits the life of a colleague, a friend.)

-To check out my own book on raising bilingual children, click on the image below.
+To consider my own book on raising bilingual children, see this page for the full details…